 Dung beetles as a window to diversity – and to its importance

 One group of insects particularly close to our heart are dung beetles.
 Worldwide, there are as many beetle species living off the dropping of other animals as there are bird species across all environments.
-Nordic dung beetles decompose more dung than do any other macroscopic organisms, modify emissions of greenhouse gases from livestock, increase pasture productivity, etc. In fact, we have dedicate a full book (in Swedish) to this and other fascinating facts of dung beetles.
+Nordic dung beetles decompose more dung than do any other macroscopic organisms, modify emissions of greenhouse gases from livestock, increase pasture productivity, etc. In fact, we have dedicate a full book (in Swedish, search for Nordens Dyngbaggar) to this and other fascinating facts of dung beetles.
 In this book, we describe their role in the ecosystem, show you how to identify the full Swedish dung beetle fauna, and point to the threats that dung beetle are now facing.